 Key Features & Downsides

 Downsides: GeForce GTX has got a fan that looks cheap, and it could have been better.
-Not all the games you can enjoy at full HD.
+Not all the games you can enjoy in full HD.

 Even though the MSI GeForce GTX 1050 ti is not the best in this regard, you can rest assured that it will be a great choice for your budget 1080p.
 Also, you will be satisfied with it as it will provide your performance worthy of the price.

-When it comes to performance, you can hardly find any difference between GTX 1650 and GTX 1650 super.
+You can hardly find any difference between GTX 1650 and GTX 1650 super when it comes to performance.
 Both of them are excellent performers in gaming and other works.
 But, comparing their price makes the calculation easy as we’re looking for a budget GPU.
 GeForce GTX 1650 Super can help you save a few bucks with almost as similar performance as the other one.
 It will provide you with a better performance powering most games at 1080p with more than 60 FPS.
 Also, it has got a small powerhouse design which is why it will fit with small cases as well as medium ones.
 The twin fans optimize static pressure for longer circulation and more airflow.
-Its wide array aluminum heatsinks offer maximum heat dissipation.
+Its wide array of aluminum heatsinks offer maximum heat dissipation.
 Although Zotac claims a better cooling quality, the temperature tends to rise to 85-degree celsius even at a short game session.

 |Graphics Card||Zotac GeForce GTX 1650 Super|